LDiegoM/garage_door_alarm/README.md

 - `GET_LOG`: the application will publish last door event timestamp to topic `topic-door-res-log`, in format `yyyy-mm-dd hh:mm:ss`.
 - `GET_LOG_SIZE`: the application will publish current door events file size to topic `topic-door-res-logsize`.
 - `GET_STO_FREE`: the application will publish current storage free size to topic `topic-door-res-freesto`.

+# MQTT status topic

+Garage door alarm sends status to the `topic-garage-door` topic, with these values:

+- `OPEN`: when garage door was recently opened, or a `RESEND` message was received from `topic-door-cmd` topic.
+- `CLOSE`: when garage door was recently closed, or a `RESEND` message was received from `topic-door-cmd` topic.
+- `RING`: when the doorbell button was pressed.

 # Configuration and management API Endpoints